 Before you get too concerned about the look of the Eiffel Tower changing, know this — you can barely see these innovative wind turbines on the structure.
 Tucked inside the second level’s scaffolding, the turbines are painted the same color as the surrounding metalwork and a visitor really needs to be looking closely to spot them from afar.

 Red, white, blue…and green

-The environmentally improvements don’t end there, though.
+The environmental improvements don’t end there, though.
 The first floor of the Eiffel Tower was recently renovated.
 Among the improvements were repositioning of windows in the pavilion to prevent “solar discomfort.”
-Though the panoramic views weren’t affected, the heat absorption has now been reduced 25% in the summer, which saves on energy use for air-conditioning.
-The renovation also saw nearly all of the lighting on the first floor changed to energy-efficient LEDs.
+Though the panoramic views weren’t affected, the heat absorption has now been reduced 25 percent in the summer, which saves on energy use for air-conditioning.
+The renovation also saw nearly all the lighting on the first floor changed to energy-efficient LEDs.

 Solar panels are another surprising green find at the Eiffel Tower.
-The Ferrié Pavilion has a 107 square foot area of panels creating solar energy that heats about half of the hot water in the two pavilions at the Eiffel Tower.
+The Ferrié Pavilion has a 107-square-foot area of panels creating solar energy that heats about half the hot water in the two pavilions at the Eiffel Tower.
 A rainwater capture system is funneling the water into the toilets.